Requires Dynatrace version 1.144 or later.

 Visually complete: The point in time at which all content in the browser's visible area is fully rendered.

 Speed index: The average amount of time before which all visible parts of a page are displayed.
-A low means that most parts of a page are rendering quickly.
+A low value means that most parts of a page are rendering quickly.

 Note: Speed index and Visually complete metrics are only available on browsers that support